-Max Queue Size (optional)
+44.1.17 Max Queue Size (optional)

-max_queue_size specifies that maximum number of elements that a worker should hold in its processing queue at a given time.
+max_queue_size specifies that maximum number of datums that a worker should hold in its processing queue at a given time (after processing its entire queue, a worker "checkpoints" its progress by writing to persistent storage).
 The default value is 1 which means workers will only hold onto the value that they're currently processing.

-Increasing this value can improve pipeline performance as it allows workers to simultaneously download, process and upload different datums at the same time.
-Setting this value too high can cause problems if you have lazy inputs as there's a cap of 10,000 lazy files per worker and multiple datums that are running all count against this limit.
+Increasing this value can improve pipeline performance, as that allows workers to simultaneously download, process and upload different datums at the same time (and reduces the total time spent on checkpointing).
+Decreasing this value can make jobs more robust to failed workers, as work gets checkpointed more often, and a failing worker will not lose as much progress.
+Setting this value too high can also cause problems if you have lazy inputs, as there's a cap of 10,000 lazy files per worker and multiple datums that are running all count against this limit.

-Chunk Spec (optional)
+44.1.18 Chunk Spec (optional)